is considered a poet and musician of the people. He and his band

 's next offering was a document of the album's tour entitled Asondeguerra Tour, issued in May of 2013.

-In October of 2014, he released the single "Tus Besos," a bachata track heavily inspired by and flavored with, notions of early-'60s doo wop.
-It hit the top spot on several industry and airplay charts.
-He followed it with the studio album, Todo Tiene Su Hora in November.
+In October of 2014, he released the single "Tus Besos," a bachata track heavily inspired by and flavored with the sound of early-'60s doo wop.
+Its video continued to garner airplay a full year later while the single hit the top spot on several industry and airplay charts.
+He followed it with the studio album, Todo Tiene Su Hora, in November, which also landed at the top of the charts and netted him a 2015 Latin Grammy for Album Of The Year.